 Please visit Deborah’s Amazon page or her blog to view all her books.

-One of the recent reviews for Quill and Ink
+One of the recent reviews for Living in a Shadow

 *Please visit Amazon to view all of Craig’s books.

 Readers were first introduced to Serang in Boyack’s VOYAGE OF THE LANTERNFISH.
 I was immediately taken with her obvious strength and her hidden vulnerabilities.
 It was clear to me that she’d suffered in her past.

 SERANG puts an end to my questions and reveals her backstory.

 Readers who are looking for the light-hearted banter and hilarious antics of Lanternfish’s root monsters will not find it here.
 This is a serious tale covering serious topics.
 But Boyack handled them brilliantly.
 I felt her pain, her despair.
 I reveled in her determination and her strength.
 I feared for her life and celebrated her triumphs.